 Reissuing Savings Bonds vs. Replacing Savings Bonds

-Errors in first or last name, major typos or misspellings, a court appointment of a gaurdian or conservator over the living owner of the savings bond, the death of the savings bond owner or owners, changing ownership of the bond to a personal trust estate, changes of name due to divorce or annulment, adding additional owners to the bond, and changing beneficiaries.
-Each of these situations has their own guidelines to follow and forms to fill out.
-If any of these events apply to you, I encourage you to visit TreasuryDirect.gov to seek the most up-to-date information regarding reissuing savings bonds.
+Bonds DO need to be reissued if there are significant errors in first or last name, or any other major typos or misspellings.
+Also, a reissue is required if a court appoints a guardian or conservator over the living owner of the savings bond.
+Other cases include the death of the savings bond owner or owners, changing ownership of the bond to a personal trust estate, changes of name due to divorce or annulment, adding additional owners to the bond, and changing beneficiaries.
+Each of these situations has its own guidelines to follow and forms to fill out.

 More About the Series I Savings Bond

-You can read our Guide to Investing in Series I Savings Bonds.
-This will walk you through tons of information about savings bonds, especially the series I savings bond, including how you can add them to your portfolio, annual purchase limits, ownership requirements, tax benefits, and much more.
+For more, read the Guide to Investing in Series I Savings Bonds.
+This will walk you through tons of information about savings bonds—especially the series I savings bond—like how you can add them to your portfolio, annual purchase limits, ownership requirements, tax benefits, and much more.